 However, it allows you to only add multiple-choice and multiple-option questions to your quizzes which means you can’t use it to accept assignments from your students or survey them.

-Another limitation is that you can only add text to your questions in Teachable while Kajabi also allows you to add images.
+Another limitation is that you can only add text to your questions and can't do any formatting in Teachable while Kajabi also allows you to add images.

 At this point, both platforms don’t support more advanced quizzing features like ability to import questions, randomization etc. and you should be aware of that.